-- How does Portland’s resolution relate to climate talks in Paris?
+- How does Portland’s resolution relate to international climate talks?

 Portland is taking action as a climate leader now, instead of waiting for a top-down federal government climate policy, showing that cities can act today to address fossil fuels and climate change.
 Cities can also lead by example and send a powerful message to the world that climate action matters.

 –Brett VandenHeuvel, Columbia Riverkeeper

 The Sustainable Energy & Economy Network (SEEN), a project of the Center for Sustainable Economy, a non-profit, tax-deductible 501 c-3 organization, has offices in the Pacific Northwest.
 We are working in alliance with peoples’ movements, grassroots groups, Native Americans and First Nations, the faith community, labor, and citizens throughout the Pacific Northwest in ensuring the U.S. and Canadian governments live up to their moral obligations of preserving a stable climate for generations to come.

 We are collaborating in this work on no new fossil fuel infrastructure” in Portland, Oregon, in collaboration with 350PDX, whose mission is to build a diverse grassroots movement to solve the climate crisis, and other members of the Portland, OR, area Climate Action Coalition.